Dinesh Chandimal: Captaincy

 On 17 July 2013, Chandimal became the youngest ODI captain for Sri Lanka, when he was appointed as the ODI captain for first two matches against South Africa in Colombo.
-In 2013, he was also appointed captain of the Sri Lanka Twenty20 International side and also vice-captain of the country's one day international team.
+In 2013, he was also appointed captain of the Sri Lanka Twenty20 International team and also vice-captain of the country's one day international team.
 During the 2014 ICC World Twenty20, he stepped down from the captaincy after injury and suspension due to slow over rate and later Lasith Malinga appointed as the captain.
 Malinga was able to lead the team for their first ever Twenty20 champion title and this strengthen Malinga as the permanent captain of the Twenty20 team.

 He led the ODI team and T20I team in many occasions, where the permanent captains Angelo Mathews and Lasith Malinga were injured in many occasions.
 However, after many poor performances in bilateral series and in 2017 ICC Champions Trophy, Chandimal was dropped from limited over squads.
 During Zimbabwe tour, he was again dropped from the ODI squad as well.
 However, after terrible loss to Zimbabwe at home for the first time, the captaincy of Mathews was questioned and criticized by many critics.
 The result was, Mathews stepped down from the role in all formats on 11 July 2017.
 With that, Chandimal was named permanent captain of the Test team for Sri Lanka.

 His first test captaincy came during the one-off Test against Zimbabwe in July 2017.
 In the match, Chandimal scored 55 in the first innings, which is recorded as the highest test score by a debut captain in a first innings for Sri Lanka as well.
 Sri Lanka won the match by 4 wickets at the end, by chasing massive total of 388 runs.
 This chase was recorded as the best chase by Sri Lanka in Tests and best successful chase in Asia.
 However prior to India tour, Chandimal was contracted pneumonia and ruled out of the first test.
 Rangana Herath was appointed as the stand-in captain in the first match.
 However, with two more injuries during the match, Sri Lanka lost the match by 304 runs.
 Sri Lanka lost all three games, with the heaviest defeats recorded at home.